radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 - Enable endpoint
 - Disable endpoint

-Information on these tasks includes the environment and application the tasks was performed on, the task's start and end times, and the task's status.
-The search bar in the upper-left corner allows you to display tasks for specified environments.
+Information on these tasks includes the environment and application the task was performed on, the task's start and end times, and the task's status.
+The search bar in the upper-left corner allows you to display tasks for specified environments, and the user avatars next to it let you show only the tasks started by specific users.

 ![image description](images/tasks.png)